CoreMaTriX-0/Peak/README.md

-# Peakvisory - Expert Accounting & Financial Services
+# GVS Consulting - Expert Accounting & Financial Services

-This is a React + TypeScript + Vite project for Peakvisory, a professional accounting and financial services firm.
+This is a React + TypeScript + Vite project for GVS Consulting, a professional accounting and financial services firm.

 ## Project Setup